FileStream/AAPM/README.md

 ##### - The mod is open-source.
 Modify it, redistribute it, host it.
 Do whatever you please.
 We actually care about the community having a good experience, not our own copyright.
 ##### - AAPM is benched for people with an IQ in the triple digits.
 Remember that.
 ##### - You are absolutely free to make use of AAPM for your server and/or unit.
-Feel free to shoot V. Berlioz, Revolver Ocelot, and/or Rancorusia a friend request if you have questions about the mod.
+Feel free to shoot V. Berlioz, Revolver Ocelot, Rancorusia, and/or Sysroot/FileStream a friend request if you have questions about the mod.
 ##### - We are under no obligation to help you.
 Requests come first-come-first-serve.

 ## IMPORTANT NOTES: